GoTolstoy/tolstoy-toly-kb/products/play/product/profile/integrating-with-other-platforms/how-to-upload-your-product-catalog-via-csv.md

 - Only .csv file formats are supported at this time.
 Ensure that the file uses commas as delimiters between values.

+**Note:** If you need help publishing a Google Drive CSV product catalog as a URL before uploading it to Tolstoy, here's a [detailed guide](https://help.gotolstoy.com/en/articles/8212545-publishing-a-google-drive-csv-product-catalog-as-a-url).